-To advance the investment and delivery of robust broadband to rural California, RCRC has developed a proposed plan of work with different levels of service and deliverables.
-The service and deliverables range from activities that will increase RCRC member county readiness to take advantage of broadband funding and investment opportunities, all the way to Demonstration Project(s) that will introduce a new model for broadband deployment in rural California.
+To advance the investment and delivery of robust broadband to rural California, RCRC has developed, and the Board of Directors has approved, a plan of work with different levels of service and deliverables.
+The service and deliverables range from activities that will increase RCRC member county readiness to take advantage of broadband funding and investment opportunities, to Demonstration Project(s) that will introduce a new model for broadband deployment in rural California.

-The proposed plan of work is divided into Levels.
+The plan of work is divided into three levels.
+Updates on progress and activities within each level are provided below.